shinsenter/php/src/webapps/zz-phpixie/README.md

 - /etc/ssl/site/server.crt
 - /etc/ssl/site/server.key

-To use valid HTTPS certificates for your production website, replace these files with your own valid SSL certificates.
+To use valid HTTPS certificates in production, replace these files with your own certificate and key.
-You can do this by copying or mounting your certificates from the host machine into the container.
+Copy or mount your certificates from the host machine into the container, overwriting the default files.
-Simply overwrite the default certificate files with your valid certificate and key files to enable true HTTPS for your production website.

 #### Using Dockerfile